Nothing More Beautiful Than A Plate of These!

-Autumn is here and with it comes the symbolic sight of the season; pumpkins, lots and lots of pumpkins.
-The bright orange color in these pumpkin cut-out cookies give us that special feel of the season.
-But more than that, the nutrition benefits contribute to our health.
-1 cup of Pumpkin contains 394 mg. of Potassium along with oodles of vitamins, protein and dietary fiber.
-Even if that doesn’t impress you, think of this; that wonderful, golden spicy flavor with cinnamon, ginger and spices which make pumpkin so delicious.
+Autumn is here and with it comes the symbolic sight of the season; pumpkins, lots and lots of bright, cheerful orange pumpkins.
+Make these delicious Pumpkin Cut-Out Cookies and treat your family and friends.
+Not only do these cookies give us that special feel of the season with their beautiful color and decoration, but more than that, the nutritional benefits contribute to our health.
+Think of this: just one cup of pumpkin contains 394 mg. of Potassium along with oodles of vitamins, protein and dietary fiber.
+Even if that doesn’t impress you, how about this: biting into a cookie with that wonderful, golden spicy flavor created with cinnamon, ginger and spices.
+Yummmm, makes my mouth water to think of it!

 Pumpkin Cut-Out Cookies Recipe